GrantWasil/Claude-Project/claude-engineer/StarWarsUnlimitedRules/content/docs/player-actions.md

 After each step, resolve any abilities triggered during that step before proceeding to the next step in the attack.
 {{< /alert >}}

+After the attack is completed, the attacking unit becomes exhausted (unless it has an ability that prevents this).

 ### Example

 Bob attacks Alice's base with his X-wing (power 3).
 He declares the attack, then deals 3 damage to Alice's base.
 After the attack, Bob's X-wing exhausts.